 - In a food processor, pulse chocolate, coconut flour, and coconut sugar until the texture of sand

-- Pulse in shortening and egg yolk
+- Pulse in shortening and egg

 - Pinch 3 corners of each circle very firmly to form a triangle

-- Bake at 350° for 6-8 minutes
+- Bake at 350°F for 6-8 minutes

 If you are on an egg-free diet and this nut-free Hamantaschen recipe using coconut flour and eggs does not work with your food allergies or dietary restrictions, I recommend trying one of my egg-free Hamantaschen recipes.
-As always, I have no way of knowing if a substitution will work –the only way to find out is to test, test, test!

-- Gluten-Free Raspberry Hamantaschen –Gluten-free, grain-free Hamantaschen filled with fruit sweetened raspberry jam.
+- Gluten-Free Raspberry Hamantaschen Gluten-free, grain-free Hamantaschen filled with fruit sweetened raspberry jam.
 These are easy to make, and a relatively traditional recipe, especially if you use apricot jam or prune filling in place of the raspberry jam for filling.

-- Gluten-Free Chocolate Hamantaschen with Raspberry Filling –A very tasty, yet quick and easy recipe for the traditional Jewish Purim cookie, the chocolate dough consists of four ingredients and the filling is made of fruit sweetened raspberry jam.
+- Gluten-Free Chocolate Hamantaschen with Raspberry Filling A very tasty, yet quick and easy recipe for the traditional Jewish Purim cookie, the chocolate dough consists of four ingredients and the filling is made of fruit sweetened raspberry jam.
 Can you say, “fast food Hamantaschen?!”
 Make this if you are an on the go carpooling parent.

-- Gluten-Free Hamantaschen with Currant Filling –A triangular pastry of almond flour with homemade filling consisting of currants, lemon rind and vanilla.
+- Gluten-Free Hamantaschen with Currant Filling A triangular pastry of almond flour with homemade filling consisting of currants, lemon rind and vanilla.
 My first Hamantaschen recipe, I brought these treats to my boys’ classes at the Waldorf school for Purim when they were little.
 One of my first cookie recipes.

 Elana, can you workyour magic on this one: